1994 California Proposition 187: Ethnic minority reactions

 Reactions against the proposition varied between and within different ethnic minority groups.
 Latino communities are cited as having been the most active; Hispanic students in particular were marked as they marched in the streets with Mexican flags.
 Some sources claim that this reaction might have caused indecisive voters to vote in favor of the proposition.
+After the election, Harold Ezell, the former Immigration and Naturalization Service Director who helped author Proposition 187, maintained that the "biggest mistake the opposition made was waving those green and white flags with the snake on it.
+They should have been waving the American flag."
 When Hispanic students were criticized for waving Mexican flags during demonstrations in Los Angeles, community leaders responded to the controversy by saying that it was "a symbolic clinging to self-pride".
+But some movement leaders did attempt to address these criticisms.
+As the election drew near, organizers sold thousands of American flags at their demonstrations against Proposition 187.

-Asian communities in particular were divided, with a slight tendency towards supporting the proposition with 57 percent voting in favor.
-However, as the bill became more visible, Asian communities came to be known as a group that took increasingly more visceral actions.
-Over time, general populist support for the bill dropped from 49% to 38%, a drop that is credited to the "massive organizing among California's communities of color, particularly the Latino and Asian communities".
-In fact, the largest organized group in support of Proposition 187 at the time of October 1994 was the Asian Americans for Border Control in Sylmar, which had only ten members.
+Asian communities in particular were divided, with an overall majority of 57% supporting the proposition.
+As the bill became more visible, some Asian communities became increasingly active politically, with the Los Angeles Times reporting "massive organizing among California's communities of color, particularly the Latino and Asian communities".
+In fact, the largest organized group in support of Proposition 187 in October 1994 was the Asian Americans for Border Control in Sylmar, which had only ten members.
 On the other hand, Chinese, Japanese, Cambodian, Thai and Korean alliances and coalitions banded to form the Asian Pacific Islanders Against Proposition 187 which consisted of hundreds of members.
-Significantly, many consider the strong reactions against Proposition 187 as the first time such numbers of Asian Americans have come together, with around 60 organizations joining forces.
+Significantly, many consider the strong reactions by some Asian voters against Proposition 187 to be the first time such numbers of Asian Americans had come together, with around 60 organizations joining forces.